isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

 >[!NOTE]
 >
 > AEM Site creates many cq:page nodes and flatten them at the same time.
-> For this reason, it is advisable to not run multiple concurrent AEM Site publishings as it can clog the system.
+> For this reason, it is advisable to avoid running multiple concurrent AEM Site publishings as it can overburden the system.

+>[!NOTE]
+>
-> AEM Site generation time is also dependent on the template used.
+> AEM Site generation time is dependent on the template used.

 ### Native PDF Publishing